jqdq/modern-web-technologies-course/apis/README.md

 1. Retrieve the search results for an artist.
 2. Extract the artist ID from the search results
 3. Retrieve the artist's songs
-4. Extract the song lyrics from the artist's songs
+4. Extract the song titles from the artist's songs
-5. Print some of the song lyrics to test out the app.
-6. Normalize the texts by removing punctuation and converting to lowercase.
+5. Normalize the texts by removing punctuation and converting to lowercase.
-7. Count a word's frequency in the song lyrics.
+6. Count a word's frequency in the song lyrics.

 ### Asteroid Announcer - Apps Script, Advanced API usage and OAuth